Akuli/py-tree-sitter-builds/README.md

 py-tree-sitter and this project are both licensed under the MIT license.
 [Here is the LICENSE file of py-tree-sitter.](https://github.com/tree-sitter/py-tree-sitter/blob/master/LICENSE) [Here is the LICENSE file of this project.](https://github.com/Akuli/py-tree-sitter-builds)

-## TODO

-- Use this thing in Porcupine
-- Post a comment to https://github.com/tree-sitter/py-tree-sitter/issues/103